bratan05/loadimpact/README.md

 	]
 }
 ```
-In return you will recieve a JSON of a the following form:
+In return you will recieve a JSON of the following form:
 ```
 {
     "DE": 3,